LCSB-BioCore/clusterpainter/README.md

 `clusterpainter` is a simple graphical cluster-annotation tool.
-It is supposed to work as a human front-end for working with the intermediate results as produced by `remotesom`, or in general any other clustering methods.
+It is supposed to work as a human front-end for working with the intermediate results as produced by [`remotesom`](https://github.com/LCSB-BioCore/remotesom), or in general any other aggregative clustering method.

 ![clusterpainter screenshot showing a few clusters rendered as white circles, with features displayed inside as colorful star plots and grouping displayed with colored cluster borders ](media/screenshot.png)